-- 1. A clear multi-operator SSID common to all partner networks that allows roamers to log into a captive web portal to gain access through the Wi-Fi GW. - 2.
-A secured multi-operator SSID common to all partner networks that supports secure connections for roamers.
-An operator-configured client may be required for this access. - 3.
-At least one operator controlled SSID, that may or may not be broadcast. - 4.
+- 1. A clear SSID that allows users to log into a captive web portal to gain access through the Wi-Fi GW.
+The SSID name may indicate the brand name of the cable operator that operates the Wi-Fi access network.
+Alternatively, the SSID name may be common to all roaming partner networks. - 2.
+A secured SSID that supports secure connections for users.
+An operator-configured client may be required for this access.
+The SSID name may indicate the brand name of the cable operator that operates the Wi-Fi access network.
+Alternatively, the SSID name may be common to all roaming partner networks. - 3.
+At least one operator controlled SSID that may or may not be broadcast. - 4.
 An SSID that could be configured by the subscriber on residential GWs, or configured by the enterprise on enterprise GWs, or may be considered a spare.